caldav/duc_to_md/data/en_blog_2016_11_16_snapping-qt-apps_.md

 contains all the QML code for the UITK gallery that we want to run using _qmlscene_.
 We also included _qml-module-qtqml-models2_ because some pages of the UITK gallery _import QtQml.Models_.
-The line _after: [desktop-qt5]_ fetches the _desktop-qt5_ part from the [remote parts repository](https://wiki.ubuntu.com/snapcraft/parts).
+The line _after: [desktop-qt5]_ fetches the _desktop-qt5_ part from the [remote partsrepository](https://wiki.ubuntu.com/snapcraft/parts).
 It will automatically pull in Qt 5 from the Ubuntu archive, set-up environment variables, and provide the _desktop-launch_ script that is called to start the app.
 The snap file can be created simply by going to the _uitk-gallery_ directory which